contentauth/c2pa-rs/cli/README.md

 This section gives a highlight of noteworthy changes

 Refer to the [CHANGELOG](https://github.com/contentauth/c2patool/blob/main/CHANGELOG.md) for detailed Git changes

+# 0.5.3
+* fix bug where ingredient thumbnails were not generated
+* an ingredient.json file or folder can now be passed on the command line --parent option.
+* if a folder is passed as an ingredient, the tool will look for an ingredient.json fle in that folder.
+* fix --parent is no longer relative to the --manifest path
+# 0.5.2
+* remove manifest preview feature
+* test for similar extensions
+* Add svg support
+# 0.5.1
+* Updated the sample certs which had expired
+* Updates to the Readme, for 0.5.0 changes

 ## 0.5.0
 _27 March 2023_